Portugal's Douro River

 October 2 — Régua

 This morning, discover the elegant manor house of Mateus, with its impressive Baroque façade, library of rare books and landscaped gardens.
-Following lunch, enter the fabled Igreja de São Gonçalo in Amarante on the Tâmega River and visit the Museu Municipal Amadeo de Souza-Cardoso, featuring modern and contemporary Portuguese art.
+Continue to Amarante for a luncheon prepared by Chef Vitor Matos, recently voted Best Chef in Portugal, at Michelin-starred Largo do Paço.
+We stroll across the Tâmega River to visit the fabled Church of São Gonçalo and Amadeo de Souza-Cardoso Museum.
+Alternatively, join Patrick Bowe after lunch for a tour of Casa de Pascoaes, home and gardens of the celebrated mystic poet Teixeira de Pascoaes.
 Return to AmaVida for dinner.
 You may wish to explore Régua as we remain in port overnight.
 (B, L, D)

 October 3 — Régua, Entre-os-Rios

-Attend a morning lecture as we sail to Entre-os-Rios.
-This afternoon, enjoy a special visit to the charming gardens at Quinta da Aveleda at Penafiel and sample a glass of their region’s vinho verde.
+Attend a morning lecture, and transit Carrapatelo Lock, as we sail to Entre-os-Rios.
+This afternoon, enjoy a special visit to the charming gardens at Quinta da Aveleda at Penafiel and sample a glass of their region’s Vinho Verde.
 Dine tonight in the Convento de Alpendurada, dating from the 14th century and boasting majestic views of the valley below.
 The ship remains overnight in Entre-os-Rios.
 (B, L, D)

 October 4 — Entre-os-Rios, Porto

 Arrive in Porto this morning, sailing under the magnificent iron bridge by French engineer Gustave Eiffel.
 After lunch, an architectural tour at Serralves includes the Art Deco villa and formal gardens.
-Admire its contemporary art museum, designed by Pritzker Prize-winning Portuguese architect Álvaro Siza.
+Admire its contemporary art museum, also designed by Álvaro Siza.
 Pending artist schedules, attend an evening concert and private reception at Casa da Música, a landmark of 21st-century architecture designed by Rem Koolhaas.
 (B, L, D)

 October 5 — Porto